jverzani/CalculusWithJulia.jl/markdown/differentiable_vector_calculus/scalar_functions.md

 Are these

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["running essentially perpendicular t
+CalculusWithJulia.WeaveSupport.Radioq(["running essentially parallel to the
-o the contour lines", "running essentially parallel to the contour lines"],
+ contour lines", "running essentially perpendicular to the contour lines"],
- 2, "", nothing, [1, 2], ["running essentially perpendicular to the contour
+ 1, "", nothing, [1, 2], ["running essentially parallel to the contour line
- lines", "running essentially parallel to the contour lines"], "", false)
+s", "running essentially perpendicular to the contour lines"], "", false)
 ````